Li Dazhao: Study in Japan and early nationalism

 During his time in Japan, Li was exposed to a wide range of Western philosophies.
 The thought of Henri Bergson and Ralph Waldo Emerson had a profound impact on his intellectual development.
-In an 1915 exchange with Chen Duxiu, Li criticized what he saw as Chen's pessimism and argued, based on Bergson's concept of free will, that individuals with conscious purpose could actively shape reality.
+In a 1915 exchange with Chen Duxiu, Li criticized what he saw as Chen's pessimism and argued, based on Bergson's concept of free will, that individuals with conscious purpose could actively shape reality.
 Influenced by Emerson's optimistic transcendentalism, Li developed this activist philosophy into a metaphysical worldview in his 1916 essay "Spring" (青春).
 He presented a dialectical view of history in which the decay and death of the old inevitably contained the seeds of rebirth.
 He argued that China, though ancient and seemingly moribund, was on the verge of a national regeneration, a rebirth into a "young China" that would emerge from the "corpse" of its old civilization.
 This rebirth, he insisted, depended on the conscious actions of China's youth in the present.

 Armed with this philosophy, Li became impatient with his exile and eager to return to the political struggles in China.
 In April 1916, as Yuan Shikai's regime began to collapse, he returned to China.
 He was formally expelled from Waseda University for his long absence, having become deeply involved in the anti-Yuan movement.